Mousuni Island Tour Guide – Weekend Destinations Near Kolkata

 - Dinner: Roti/Rice, Chicken Curry

-You can also have a bar-b-que in the evening for an additional cost.
+You can also have a barbecue in the evening for an additional cost.
 Generally, they will charge you Rs.
-250-350 per kg chicken including salad.
+250-350 per kg of chicken, including salad.

 Things to do in Mousuni Island

 Frankly, Mousuni Island does not have any places to roam around except the seashore.
-This place is solely known for relaxation, spending time with self, friends or family.
+This place is solely known for relaxation, spending time with oneself, friends, or family.
 You can watch the sunset from the camp or walk the beach, take a boat ride, or plan a Bar-B-Que evening with music.
 The night sky and full moon look great here.

 Best Time to Visit

-Mousuni island is best to visit in winters but being very close to Kolkata people now visit the place throughout the year.
-As I always said, if you love greenery and want to witness a different sea, you must visit in monsoon too.
+Mousuni Island is best visited in winter, but being very close to Kolkata, people now visit the place throughout the year.
+As I always said, if you love greenery and want to witness a different sea, you must visit in the monsoon too.

 This place is just to get relaxation from the regular busy life, so you can visit any time whenever you feel saturated.